Green Gorilla Sustainability News

 CONSTRUCTION WASTE RECYCLING

-This Ministry of the Environment video presents a short overview of our Construction and Demolition Waste Processing Facility that diverts approx 75-80% of construction, building and demolition waste from Auckland landfill.
+This Ministry of the Environment video presents a short overview of our Construction and Demolition Waste Processing Facility that diverts approx 75-80% of construction, building and demolition waste from Auckland landfills.

-Green Gorilla is a case study to explain how the waste levy can be used to assist businesses that divert waste from landfill.
+Green Gorilla is a case study to explain how the waste levy can assist businesses that divert waste from landfills.

-Did you know that Green Gorilla collects rainwater from the roofs of our waste processing facility?
+Green Gorilla collects rainwater from the roofs of our waste processing facility.

-240,000 litres of water can be stored in tanks that are located around the facility.
-Our collected water is used for during the waste processing and also for machinery and truck washing.
-By harvesting rainwater we reduce piped water usage and decrease our operating costs.
+Water tanks located around our facility store two hundred forty thousand litres of water.
+Our collected water is used during the waste processing and also for machinery and truck washing.
+By harvesting rainwater, we reduce piped water usage and decrease our operating costs.

 Here are a few facts about our coloured woodchip: